kyma-project/website/content/blog-posts/2021-03-18-release-notes-1.21/index.md

 ### Dynamic data source configuration

 We enabled the Grafana feature to collect and load data source definitions from Kubernetes ConfigMaps at startup.
 By doing that, we were able to move the individual pre-configured data sources into the related components.
-For example, the data source for Loki moved into the `logging` component.
+For example, the data source for Loki moved into the Logging component.
 This way, we improved the resource organization.

 ### Deriving traces from Loki logs